Co-dfns/Co-dfns/LIMITATIONS.md

 * The compiler will handle empty return values strangely at the moment.
 * Arrays of rank > 4 are not supported
-* Nested arrays are not yet supported
-* Enclose (⊂) is not supported
-* Partitioned Enclose (⊂) is not supported
-* Character types are not supported
 * Arbitrary precision integers are not supported
 * Sparse arrays are not supported yet
-* Error Guards are not supported yet
 * Format (⍕) is not supported
 * I-Beam (⌶) is not supported
 * Spawn (&) is not supported
 * Nested namespaces are not supported
-* Namespaces with free references are not supported yet
 * 128-bit floating point values are not supported
 * Variant (⍠) is not supported